top of page

 solar panel incentives

 The decision to go solar requires a significant upfront investment.
 Instead of utility customers renting their energy (and paying for it monthly), households with solar power essentially own their energy-generating capabilities.
-Various federal, state, and regional solar panel incentives reduce the upfront cost.
+Federal, state, and regional government incentives for solar panels reduce the total cost, so it is critical to understand how they work.

 These government incentives for solar panels commonly take the form of solar tax credits, rebates, and performance-based renewable energy incentives.
 In fact, they can reduce the total cost of a solar PV system by 30% to 50%.
-Understanding the local and federal solar panel incentives available to your potential customers can be invaluable during the sale process.
+Understanding the local and federal government incentives for solar panels available to your potential customers can be invaluable during the sale process.
 Thus, providing accurate information can help turn leads into sales.

 Government Incentives for Solar Panels